-The licence modification provisions in the Transport Act have been amended by the Air Traffic Act, considered further below.
-The Air Traffic Act empowers the CAA to modify the Licence without the Issuer's consent, after consultation and subject to a new statutory appeal mechanism.
-It also empowers the Secretary of State to amend the Licence by modifying any term specifying the period for which the licence continues in force or any term by or under which that period is determined or by modifying a term that has been prescribed for the purposes of this modification power by regulations made by the Secretary of State.
+Licence conditions may be modified, either in accordance with the terms of the Licence or in accordance with the procedures provided under the Transport Act (as amended by the Air Traffic Act), the CAA may modify a Licence condition without the Issuer's consent, after consultation and subject to a statutory appeal mechanism providing for appeals to the CMA.
+The Transport Act also empowers the Secretary of State to amend the Licence by modifying any term specifying the period for which the licence continues in force or any term by or under which that period is determined or by modifying a term that has been prescribed for the purposes of this modification power by regulations made by the Secretary of State.